Spicy Cabbage and Corn Slaw

 In a large bowl, toss together the corn, shredded cabbage, and jalapeños.
 This is the crunchy, fresh base of your slaw.

 Pour the dressing over the corn and cabbage mixture and toss until everything is evenly coated.
-Use your hands to gently massage the dressing into the cabbage.
 Pop it in the fridge to chill until you’re ready to serve.

 4. Serve and Enjoy